-The Mirpuri Foundation is a member of the International Coral Reef Initiative (ICRI).
+The Mirpuri Foundation is a member of the International Coral Reef Initiative (ICRI) since 2019.

 The ICRI, founded in 1994, is an informal partnership between nations and organisations, private firms, charities and NGOs which strives to preserve coral reefs and related ecosystems around the world.